 A straight deductible is a deductible that applies to each separate loss, and is the type of deductible in most personal lines of insurance.
 For instance, if, during the course of a year, you are involved in 2 separate auto accidents, then the deductible will be subtracted for each accident.

 Commercial insurance often has an aggregate deductible, which is the total deductible for a given policy period.
-For instance, if a business has property insurance with an aggregate deductible of $10,000, then the business will have to cover the 1st $10,000 worth of losses for each policy period—usually a year.
-So if, during the course of a year, a business has 3 separate losses of $2,000, then $6,000, then $4,000, the business will have to cover $10,000 of its losses, but will receive $2,000 from its insurance company for the last loss.
+For instance, if a business has property insurance with an aggregate deductible of $10,000, then the business must cover the 1st $10,000 worth of losses for each policy period — usually a year.
+So if, during the course of a year, a business has 3 separate losses of $2,000, then $6,000, then $4,000, the business must cover $10,000 of its losses, but will receive $2,000 from its insurance company for the last loss.
 Any more losses that occur within the same policy period will be fully covered.
 So if the business has another loss of $3,000, it will receive the full amount from its insurer.

 An aggregate deductible makes more sense in commercial insurance, since businesses can have many separate losses during the course of a year, but would be unusual for an individual to experience multiple losses within a year.